Gene Kelly: Early life

 Kelly was born in the East Liberty neighborhood of Pittsburgh.
-He was the third son of James Patrick Joseph Kelly, a phonograph salesman, and his wife, Harriet Catherine Curran.
+He was middle of five children of James Patrick Joseph Kelly, a phonograph salesman, and his wife, Harriet Catherine Curran.
 His father was born in Peterborough, Ontario, Canada, to an Irish Canadian family.
 His maternal grandfather was an immigrant from Derry, Ireland, and his maternal grandmother was of German ancestry.
-When he was eight, Kelly's mother enrolled him and his brother James in dance classes.
+When he was eight, Kelly's mother enrolled him and his brother James in dance classes, along with their sisters.
 As Kelly recalled, they both rebelled: "We didn't like it much and were continually involved in fistfights with the neighborhood boys who called us sissies ...
 I didn't dance again until I was 15."
 At one time, his childhood dream was to play shortstop for the hometown Pittsburgh Pirates.

 By the time he decided to dance, he was an accomplished sportsman and able to defend himself.
 He attended St. Raphael Elementary School in the Morningside neighborhood of Pittsburgh and graduated from Peabody High School at age 16.
 He entered the Pennsylvania State College as a journalism major, but after the 1929 crash he left school and found work in order to help his family financially.
 He created dance routines with his younger brother Fred to earn prize money in local talent contests.
 They also performed in local nightclubs.